 - Ensure protection from raw sewage and other unknown hazardous chemicals by wearing gloves, rubber boots, and waterproof outerwear during clean-up operations.

 We hope that these tips have helped you prepare for and respond to the next hurricane.
 Also check out our downloadable resources: Hurricane Preparedness and Loss Mitigation Guide, Property Loss Claim Guidelines, and Post-Flood Safety Guidelines.
+For help with cargo claims, get the Guide to Reporting Cargo or Transit Insurance Claims and Cargo Claim Filing Procedures from Woodruff Sawyer claims experts.

 This video webinar features Woodruff Sawyer property and casualty experts Kristy Furrer, Carolyn Polikoff, and Evan Hessel in a panel moderated by Darren Cartwright.
 Get the most vital details from our third annual P&C Looking Ahead Guide, where our authors describe the conditions that are contributing to the hardening market that will continue in 2020.